hdwan/algorithms/README.md

 ## Disclaimer

-If you have any questions, please feel free to contact us.
+Some resources come from the internet.
+If there is any infringement, please feel free to contact us.
 Emails: [lxb2000m@gmail.com]